• Skip to primary navigation

 I used a very simple sprouting jar and method.

-1. I poured 4 ounces of quinoa into a quart sized Ball/Mason quart jar and 4 ounces of lentils into another and then filled both with cold tap water to the 8 ounce line.
+1. Pour 8 ounces of quinoa into a quart sized Ball/Mason quart jar and fill with water to the 16 ounce line.

 Recipe